Free content: Media

 In media, which includes textual, audio, and visual content, free licensing schemes such as some of the licenses made by Creative Commons have allowed for the dissemination of works under a clear set of legal permissions.
 Not all Creative Commons licenses are entirely free; their permissions may range from very liberal general redistribution and modification of the work to a more restrictive redistribution-only licensing.
 Since February 2008, Creative Commons licenses which are entirely free carry a badge indicating that they are "approved for free cultural works".
-Repositories exist which exclusively feature free material and provide content such as photographs, clip art, music, and literature.
+Repositories exist which exclusively feature free material and provide content such as photographs, clip art, music, literature and news articles.
 While extensive reuse of free content from one website in another website is legal, it is usually not sensible because of the duplicate content problem.
 Wikipedia is amongst the most well-known databases of user-uploaded free content on the web.
 While the vast majority of content on Wikipedia is free content, some copyrighted material is hosted under fair-use criteria.

 Software

-Free and open-source software, which is also often referred to as open source software and free software, is a maturing technology with major companies using free software to provide both services and technology to both end-users and technical consumers.
-The ease of dissemination has allowed for increased modularity, which allows for smaller groups to contribute to projects as well as simplifying collaboration.
-Open source development models have been classified as having a similar peer-recognition and collaborative benefit incentives that are typified by more classical fields such as scientific research, with the social structures that result from this incentive model decreasing production cost.
-Given sufficient interest in a software component, by using peer-to-peer distribution methods, distribution costs of software may be reduced, removing the burden of infrastructure maintenance from developers.
-As distribution resources are simultaneously provided by consumers, these software distribution models are scalable, that is the method is feasible regardless of the number of consumers.
+Free and open-source software, which is often referred to as open source software and free software, is a maturing technology with companies using them to provide services and technology to both end-users and technical consumers.
+The ease of dissemination increases modularity, which allows for smaller groups to contribute to projects as well as simplifying collaboration.
+Some claim that open source development models offer similar peer-recognition and collaborative benefit incentive as in more classical fields such as scientific research, with the social structures that result leading to decreased production costs.

+Given sufficient interest in a software component, by using peer-to-peer distribution methods, distribution costs may be reduced, easing the burden of infrastructure maintenance on developers.
+As distribution is simultaneously provided by consumers, these software distribution models are scalable; that is, the method is feasible regardless of the number of consumers.
 In some cases, free software vendors may use peer-to-peer technology as a method of dissemination.
-In general, project hosting and code distribution is not a problem for the most of free projects as a number of providers offer them these services free.
+Project hosting and code distribution is not a problem for most free projects as a number of providers offer these services free of charge.